ytbkoworld/element451-docs/import-export/FORMULAS.md

 ## NUM

-TODO: needs clarifications
-tries to convert an expression to a number
+To number function tries to convert an expression to a `number`.

 Usage example: